-With Sonje and Murera now safely ensconced in the DSWT’s new relocation in the Kibwezi Forest at Umani Springs, it was time for their three friends to join them
+With Sonje and Murera now safely ensconced in the David Sheldrick Wildlife Trust’s new Umani Springs Reintegration Unit in the Kibwezi Forest, it was time for their three friends to join them

-With Sonje and Murera now safely ensconced in the DSWT’s new relocation in the Kibwezi Forest at Umani Springs, it was time for their three friends to join them.
-Quanza, Zongoloni and Lima Lima made the journey in the early hours of the morning of the 27th June 2014 to this beautiful protected ecosystem abutting the Chyulu Hills National Park.//www.youtube.com/watch?v=BC6yeLSuhnE
+With Sonje and Murera now safely ensconced in the David Sheldrick Wildlife Trust’s new Umani Springs Reintegration Unit in the Kibwezi Forest, it was time for their three friends to join them.
+Quanza, Zongoloni and Lima Lima made the journey in the early hours of the morning of the 27th June 2014 to this beautiful protected ecosystem abutting the Chyulu Hills National Park.

 The team of Keepers onboard the truck with Quanza, Lima Lima and Zongoloni included Nairobi Head Keeper Edwin who was anxious to see the newly completed relocation unit.
 The travelers made excellent time and arrived shortly before 9.00am at the Umani Springs stockades.
 The truck parked next to the ramp and the doors were soon opened.
 Lima Lima was climbing the gate trying to exit, while Quanza and Zongoloni looked on bewildered.
 There to meet them rumbling their welcomes was Murera and Sonje who were visibly overjoyed and relieved to see their friends.
 Angela Sheldrick and Robert Carr-Hartley, together with their sons Taru and Roan and their niece Emily, were already at Umani waiting to receive the new arrivals together with Head Keeper Philip Okonde and Keepers Amos and Simon, who had all travelled down to Umani a few days before to settle down at the new stockades with Murera and Sonje.